The wild times of Carnival are here again

 Venice, Italy, draws huge crowds annually with its fancy balls, masked celebrants and parade boats plying the canals.

-And Mardi Gras (Fat Tuesday) in New Orleans, Louisiana, is the stuff of legends.
+And the wild times at Mardi Gras (Fat Tuesday) in New Orleans, Louisiana, are the stuff of legends.

 But take a look at the gallery above, and you'll learn Carnival isn't limited to just a few places.
 You can travel to Switzerland, Uruguay and the Canary Islands to find colorful Carnival parades and festivals.